apache/druid/docs/content/querying/scan-query.md

 ## Time Ordering

-The Scan query currently supports ordering based on timestamp for non-legacy queries where the limit is less than `druid.query.scan.maxRowsTimeOrderedInMemory` rows.
-The default value of `druid.query.scan.maxRowsTimeOrderedInMemory` is 100000 rows.
-The reasoning behind this limit is that the current implementation of time ordering sorts all returned records in memory.
-Attempting to load too many rows into memory runs the risk of Broker nodes running out of memory.
+The Scan query currently supports ordering based on timestamp for non-legacy queries.
+Note that using time ordering will yield results that do not indicate which segment rows are from.
+Furthermore, time ordering is only supported where the result set limit is less than `druid.query.scan.maxRowsQueuedForTimeOrdering` rows and less than `druid.query.scan.maxSegmentsTimeOrderedInMemory` segments are scanned per Historical.
+The reasoning behind these limitations is that the implementation of time ordering uses two strategies that can consume too much heap memory if left unbounded.
+These strategies (listed below) are chosen on a per-Historical basis depending on query result set limit and the number of segments being scanned.

+1. Priority Queue: Each segment on a Historical is opened sequentially.
+Every row is added to a bounded priority queue which is ordered by timestamp.
+For every row above the result set limit, the row with the earliest (if descending) or latest (if ascending) timestamp will be dequeued.
+After every row has been processed, the sorted contents of the priority queue are streamed back to the Broker(s) in batches.
+Attempting to load too many rows into memory runs the risk of Historical nodes running out of memory.
+The `druid.query.scan.maxRowsQueuedForTimeOrdering` property protects from this by limiting the number of rows in the query result set when time ordering is used.

+2. K-Way/N-Way Merge: Each segment on a Historical is opened in parallel.
+Since each segment's rows are already time-ordered, a k-way merge can be performed on the results from each segment.
+This approach doesn't persist the entire result set in memory (like the Priority Queue) as it streams back batches as they are returned from the merge function.
+However, attempting to query too many segments could also result in high memory usage due to the need to open decompression and decoding buffers for each.
+The `druid.query.scan.maxSegmentsTimeOrderedInMemory` limit protects from this by capping the number of segments opened per historical when time ordering is used.

+Both `druid.query.scan.maxRowsQueuedForTimeOrdering` and `druid.query.scan.maxSegmentsTimeOrderedInMemory` are
-The limit can be configured based on server memory and number of dimensions being queried.
+configurable and can be tuned based on hardware specs and number of dimensions being queried.

 ## Legacy mode

 The Scan query supports a legacy mode designed for protocol compatibility with the former scan-query contrib extension.